steve-anunknown/Just-AI/README.md

 ## Background

 The inspiration for the idea was the fact that, almost everywhere, justice administration is too slow and judges get overwhelmed with cases that share many similarities.
-Hopefully,it solves a variety of problems:
+Hopefully, it solves a variety of problems:
 * It speeds up the administration of justice.
 * It assists judges in being more objective by providing them with a strict data-oriented sentence that they can adapt to individual cases.
 * It reduces litigation costs.